joachimvh/community-server-article/content/configuration.md

 ## Configuration
 {:#configuration}

+<span class="comment" data-author="RV">Suggestion: move this before architecture.
+Then we can talk about this on a high level: why are different configs so interesting?
+What can we do with them?
+Then the architecture section can explain how the configs actually work.
+I.e., use the configs as a starting point, as a necessity, and then the things the architecture needs to do to support this.</span>

 As mentioned in [](#related-work), the server makes use of the Dependency Injection framework [Components.js](cite:cites componentsjs) This allows us to combine all the independent components discussed in [](#architecture).